 Meanwhile, the wine list and beverage menu read as follows:

-While the choices for the main meal are simply listed on the menu for you to choose, breakfast is taken via a specific form that you must fill in, and I’m really sure why some airlines choose to do it this way (perhaps because the breakfast order can be highly customized among so many different choices?)
+While the choices for the main meal are simply listed on the menu for you to choose, breakfast is taken via a specific form that you must fill in, and I’m not really sure why some airlines choose to do it this way (perhaps because the breakfast order can be highly customized among so many different choices?)